januusio/cryptowallet_risk_scoring/README.md

 pip3 install -r requirements.txt
 python3 example_default.py
 ```
-You will also need to install jq, a lightweight and flexible command-line JSON processor.
+`jq` (a lightweight CLI JSON processor) is used to show responses.

 ## [Link to install jq](https://stedolan.github.io/jq/download/)

 ## Data

-The dataset spans: sanctions, terrorism, petty scammers, crypto heists, malicious smart contract creators, nft thieves, ransomware creators, darknet traders across both OSINT and private datasets.
+The dataset spans sanctions, terrorism, petty scammers, crypto heists, malicious smart contract creators, nft thieves, ransomware creators, darknet traders across both OSINT and private datasets.
 It should be considered the union of existing wallet reporting service data, taggers and scam detectors - in addition to a large dataset unique to Januus.
 Transaction analysis is performed by default to assess risk by degrees of separation in the output.

 ## Usage